nolus-protocol/nolus-core/doc/adr/20211130-use-xyz-as-an-oracle-solution-for-feeding-external-data.md

 - reliable - failure resistant, high-availability
 - accurate - provided data reflects the real outside-world data.
 This implies resistance to malicious behavior.
+- time to market - how much time it will take to implement
 - optimal - avoid feeding same or insignificantly changed data.
 The significance is defined as a % change from the last reported value.

  ## Considered Options